Chris Heria’s Thenx Review (Updated May 2024)

 • Membership Unlocks Tons of Content.
 More beginner content, plus intermediate and expert content.
 This includes skills training, training plans, daily workouts, and a community forum.

 • Interface Is Clean and Easy.
 They have recently cleaned the app up even more, getting rid of bugs and speeding up loading times.
-It is simply to navigate.
+It is simple to navigate.

 Thenx Review